serverless/dashboard/docs/product/metrics.md

 errors.

 ### Function Filters
+ The following filters are applicable only to the function Scope.

 - **Function Names** Collected using the `faas.name` tag this is the name of the function invoked.
 For Serverless framework users this is specified as the function name(s) in the serverless.yaml file.